anthony-finn/anthony-finn/README.md

 # 🛠 About Me
-Hi, I'm [Anthony Finn](https://anthonyfinn.xyz/), and I'm currently a junior at California State University, San Marcos.
+Hi, my name is [Anthony Finn](anthonyfinn.xyz) and I am a junior at California State University, San Marcos.
 The first programming language that I learned was Lua in middle school.
-I started because I fell in love with creating video games.
-It was difficult learning to code when I first began.
-I often had to look at online resources and read the source code of other's programs to begin to understand the basics.
+I was inspired to start learning programming because I was fascinated by the idea of creating video games.
+At first, it was challenging for me to learn how to code.
+I had to rely on online resources and study the source code of other programs to grasp the fundamentals.

 Learning how to create video games when I was younger helped me find my passion of solve problems, especially using computers.
 I love the idea that I can create nearly anything with computers.
 I am always looking to expand my skillset and learn new things.